If you struggling with chronic joint discomfort, systemic enzyme therapy could be the miracle you’ve been waiting for.

 Modern use of proteolytic enzymes like bromelain began in the 1950s with an Austrian doctor named Max Wolf and his American partner Dr. Helen Benitez.

-To discover more about the role of enzymes in cancer treatment, Dr. Wolf founded the Biological Research Institute.
+Dr. Wolf founded the Biological Research Institute.
 There he developed a formula using the plant-based enzymes bromelain and papain, along with natural pancreatic enzymes.

 In 1960, Dr. Wolf turned his attention to the role of enzymes in aging and age-related pathologies.
 A few years later, he founded the Medical Enzyme Research Institute in Germany.